Muhammad Ali of Brunei

-Muhammad Ali ibni Muhammad Hasan (died 16 November 1661), also known as Marhum Tumbang di Rumput, was the 13th Sultan of Brunei.
+Haji Muhammad Ali ibni Muhammad Hasan (died 16 November 1661), also known as Marhum Tumbang di Rumput, was the 13th Sultan of Brunei.
 His murder would later go on to spark the beginning of the Brunei Civil War between his killer and Sultan Muhyiddin, which a protracted civil war of succession that broke out and lasted for several years.

 Reign (1660-1661)

 Disagreement

 Prior to him ascending to the throne in 1660, he was known as Raja Muhammad Ali.
 During Sultan Muhammad Ali's reign, the Brunei Legal Code was also put into effect.
 The sultan's own son, Pengiran Muda Bongsu, was involved in an incident.
 The son of Pengiran Bendahara Abdul Hakkul Mubin, Pengiran Muhammad Alam was the prince's opponent in the cockfight, and out of retaliation after losing, Bongsu killed him in revenge.
-As a result, the prince was given a death sentence by his father, the sultan, in accordance with the legal principle that death is punishable by death, as stated in the fifth and eighth clauses on gisas (retribution).
+As a result, the prince was given a death sentence by his father, the sultan, in accordance with the legal principle that death is punishable by death, as stated in the fifth and eighth clauses on qisas (retribution).